 The Korean nominal CPUE has been reasonably stable since 1995, apart from very low catch rates in 2004 and 2005.
-The nominal CPUE decreased slightly in 2016 while the average CPUE increased slightly (Fig. 13).
+The nominal CPUE increased slightly in 2017 while the average CPUE decreased slightly, so that now the two points are almost the same (Fig. 13).
 In 2007 and 2008, the spatial distribution of the fleet shifted from its normal pattern to take catches from western and central fishing grounds in the Indian Ocean (An et al. 2008).